 Common Room/Frost Room

-The Pierson Common Room and adjacent Frost Room also have pianos for use without reservation, though these are public common areas
+The Pierson Common Room has a baby grand piano for use without reservation, though this is a public common area.

 There are three soundproof practice rooms in the basement between Entryways G and H, which include a piano and a music stand.
 These three rooms are available 24/7 without reservation.